shaqcruz2012/breathereal/readme.md

 # BreatheReal
 " BreatheReal is the simplest music sharing app to share once a day your real life in music with friends.
-Every day at a different time, everyone is notified simultaneously to search for and share a song. "
+Every day at a different time, everyone is notified simultaneously to take a breath, search for and share a song. "

 - Allow users to Display Spotify profile information, search for and Publish a post that includes track from Spotify
 - Have Kanye West as a built-in 'User' that Publishes random Kanye West song via Spotify API and random quote via kanye.rest API